-Researchers at Oxford University in the UK are investigating an experimental drug for the treatment of people with bowel cancer in a clinical trial, raising hope on availability of a more effective remedy for the disorder sometime soon.
+Researchers at Oxford University in the UK are investigating an experimental drug for the treatment of people with bowel cancer in a clinical trial, raising hope for the availability of a more effective remedy for the disorder sometime soon.

 Researchers at the UK university’s CRUK/MRC Oxford Institute for Radiation Oncology are making the experimental drug available to patients in a clinical trial after observing a mechanism indicating potential usefulness a couple of years ago.

 The drug in focus is AZD1775 by AstraZeneca.
-It was found to inhibit the protein WEE1, making it possibly beneficial to people battling with bowel cancer.
+It was found to inhibit the protein WEE1, making it possibly beneficial to people battling bowel cancer.

 A group of researchers at the Oxford institute led by Professor Tim Humphrey had observed that a weakness of some cancer cells were mutations in the SETD2 gene of these cells.
 They were able to show that the cancer cells with this mutated gene can, therefore, be killed by using AZD1775.

 “We are excited to have discovered a new way to specifically kill bowel cancer cells with this mutation,” Humphrey said, noting that it was very encouraging to see how the team’s work can possibly have a positive impact on the treatment of patients.

 The new research is particularly interesting in that the drug has the potential of being more effective and safer than standard treatments.
 It seeks to make the most of the “synthetic lethality” concept, whereby two factors work together to eliminate cancer cells.

-To quickly get their discovery to this stage of clinical trial, researchers at the Institute worked in collaboration with Astra Zeneca scientists.
+To quickly get their discovery to this stage of clinical trials, researchers at the Institute worked in collaboration with Astra Zeneca scientists.
 Together they developed the translational potential of the test that would be used to detect the presence, or otherwise, of the SETD2 gene in humans, with a view to boosting targeted treatment.

 Humphrey’s group paired with another Oxford group headed by Dr. Andy Ryan to develop the test for identification of the gene.
 They observed that about 10 percent of bowel cancers and as much as 50 percent of kidney cancers lose the marker, with this making them potentially vulnerable to AZD1775.